mrehkopf/n64rgb-1/generalRGBmod/README.md

 - IGR features:
   * reset the console with the controller
   * full control on de-blur and 15bit mode with the controller
+- **NEW** Installation type: user decides whether he want to use IGR features or dedicated mechanical switches
 - Slow Slew Rate
 - for possibly future implementation: switch LPF of the video amplifier on and off (may only fit into CPLDs with 570LE)